Career / Career Progression

 Even the smallest companies can have immense datasets, so you'll need programming skills to help handle the load and automate workflows.
 This doesn't mean you need to spend years becoming a C++ or Java guru.
 You'll mostly want to focus on Python and SQL.

 While there are no Python certs, Microsoft offers a wide array of technical certifications for SQL.
 The Certified Business Intelligence Professional (CBIP) and MCSA – Business Intelligence are the most popular entry points into the BI certification biosphere.
-There are also a number of related MCSA certifications that can put you on the roadmap faster, such as the MCSA: SQL 2016 Business Intelligence Development.
+Several related MCSA certifications can put you on the roadmap faster, such as the MCSA: SQL 2016 Business Intelligence Development.

 Employers Prefer Knowledge of Tableau or Power BI